jannatulfeva/excel-superstore-dashboard/README.md

 # How to Run This Project

-Download the
+Download the SuperstoreSalesReport .xlsx file

-Open the Excel workbook:
+Open the Excel workbook

-Open the workbook using **Microsoft Excel** and navigate to the dashboard sheet.
+Open the workbook using Microsoft Excel and navigate to the dashboard sheet.

 Use the available slicers to interactively filter the dashboard by: